 Disclaimer

-MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.
+The information in this content is correct at time of writing.

-What is deferred interest?
+What is deferred interest on a mortgage loan?

 Firstly, lets define what ‘deferred interest’ means.

-How does deferred interest work?
+How does a deferred interest mortgage work?

-So, how does deferred interest work?
 Typically, deferred interest is a popular arrangement among consumers who buy expensive items – such as cars or pieces of furniture.
 Many retailers will waive the interest charges if the borrower completes payment for the item within the interest-free deferral period.

 Other facilities also offer deferred interest.
 However, interest typically continues to accrue throughout the deferral period.
-At the end of the loan term, the interest not paid by the borrower during the deferral period is added onto the principal amount of the loan.
+At the end of the loan or mortgage term, the interest not paid by the borrower during the deferral period is added onto the principal amount of the loan.

-Some lenders will include a definitive date when a borrower must make a lump-sum payment to recoup their interest charges.
+Some mortgage lenders will include a definitive date when a borrower must make a lump-sum payment to recoup their interest charges.

-Although, few lenders may provide fixed-rate loans that rise by a certain amount each year instead.
-This can be particularly useful for borrowers who are expecting their income to grow fast enough to keep pace with the increasing payments.
-And who could not afford the loan otherwise.
+This can be particularly useful for borrowers who are expecting their income to grow fast enough to keep pace with the increasing payments, and who could not afford the loan otherwise.

 Benefits & challenges

-However, with other lenders deferred interest loans may be higher risk than traditional options, because the owed amount increases.
+However, with other lenders a deferred interest mortgage may be higher risk than traditional options, because the owed amount increases.
 As interest accrues throughout the term, this can result in ‘negative amortisation’.
 It can increase the amount of interest that a borrower will have to pay, because they effectively have to pay interest on interest.

 As such, the owed amount continues to grow throughout the deferral period.
 Consequently, the time it takes the borrower to pay the loan off tends to increase.
 This means, in the short-term, borrowers pay lower payments.
 But they will generally pay more in total costs across the loan term than they might have done otherwise.
-This is not how MFS works however.
+This is not how Market Financial Solutions works however.
 So it’s important for investors to understand how their individual lender deals with deferred interest.

-When to use deferred interest
+When to use a deferred interest mortgage

 That said, borrowers might consider using deferred interest if they are anticipating financial difficulties.
-This could include job loss or income reduction.
+This could include a job loss or income reduction.
 But they know that their situation will improve again in due course.
-By using deferred interest during the initial years of a loan, borrowers can give themselves breathing room by delaying repayments.
+By using deferred interest during the initial years of a mortgage, borrowers can give themselves breathing room by delaying repayments.
 When repayments increase at the end of the deferral period, they’ll hopefully be better placed to manage them.

 Similarly, investors and landlords may have other financial obligations or expenses they may need to prioritise.
 As such, reducing interest payments can help them balance their books in the short-term.